U.N struggles to implement deal over disputed Yemeni port city

 Allegiances among Yemen’s many factions have shifted several times during the conflict that pits the Houthis against the internationally recognized government of Abd-Rabbu Mansour Hadi, which was ousted from the capital Sanaa in 2014.

-The Houthis control most urban centers in the Arabian Peninsula country.
+The Houthis control most urban centres in the Arabian Peninsula country.
 Hadi’s government is based in the southern port of Aden and controls some western coastal towns.

 Disagreements over control of Hodeidah, the main entry point for the bulk of commercial imports and vital aid supplies to Yemen, have delayed the opening of humanitarian corridors needed to reach millions of Yemenis facing starvation.